Featured Author with these

 The most famous law against stealing is the eighth commandment of the Decalogue, "Thou shalt not steal."
 (Exodus 20:15, Deuteronomy 5:19) This law was reasserted by Christ and Paul in the New Testament (Matthew 19:18; Romans 13:9) This commandment is unusually open-ended in that it applies to stealing of all kinds.
 Consider this list of various kinds of stealing that are prohibited:

-Some of the things on this list are discussed in detail in these previous articles: Beneficial Boundaries, Counterfeit Justice, Calling Evil Good, and Essence of Evil.
-But just a quick review of this list makes two things perfectly clear: (1) Sensible people instinctively agree with banning theft.
+Some of the things on this list are discussed in detail in these previous articles: Beneficial Boundaries, Counterfeit Justice, and Calling Evil Good.
+But just a quick review of the above list makes two things perfectly clear: (1) Sensible people instinctively agree with banning theft.
 (2) Avoiding theft would prevent most sins, social problems, and crimes.

 Theft can only happen if there is legitimate ownership.
 Rules against theft would be unnecessary, unless there was something to steal from someone who already owned it.
 Since acquisition and ownership flow from work or theft, property rights must be protected, or thieves could get everything.

 But wait, what's wrong with that?
 Why don't we all just become thieves who have everything?
 The obvious answer is: If we were all thieves, we would soon run out of everything because no one would be working to produce anything, and we would all starve.
 Universal thievery consumes itself, which is why communism commonly results in mass starvation, as it has in Russia, China, Venezuela, etc.

 All of this brings us to the sickening secret behind criminal impulses and evil empires: Ever Expanding Selfish Exploitation is always looking for "fresh meat."
 Sociopaths, criminal organizations, and grasping governments constantly seek new victims and greater control.
 They will steal and consume as much as they can for as long as they can get away with it.